DaveShuckerow/pirate-badge/README.md

 Now, we're going to add in some real name generation.
 To do this, we are going to explore the concept of a service.

-A service is a utility class that is responsible for performing a task other than just being a UI component.
+In Angular, a service is a utility class that is responsible for performing a task other than just being a UI component.
 We are going to create a NameService, which will be responsible for turning names into pirate names.

 Start by making a file, `name_service.dart`.
 Fill it with this stub: